Ohkthx/Ohkthx/README.md

-### Caffiend, exploring new the creation of new tools of automation and algorithms.
+### Caffiend, creating new tools for automation and algorithms.

-Also known under the alias `Schism`, I specialize in chat bots, APIs, RPGs, with expanding my knowledge in automation into algorithmic trading.
+Also known under the alias `Schism`, I specialize in chat bots, APIs, RPGs, with a focus in expanding my knowledge in automation for algorithmic trading.
 Feel free to reach out!

 #### Top 4 current publicly accessible projects I have been working on:
 1. [cbadv-rs](https://github.com/Ohkthx/cbadv-rs), Coinbase Advanced API in Rust.